-Adoption of GASB Statement No. 87, Leases

-Effective August 1, 2021, the Town adopted the new lease accounting guidance in GASB Statement No. 87, Leases.
-The new guidance requires recognition of certain lease assets and liabilities that were previously classified as operating leases.
+Adoption of GASB Statement No. 96, Subscription-Based Information Technology Arrangements Effective August 1, 2022, the Town adopted the new subscription-based information technology arrangements accounting guidance in GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
+The new guidance requires recognition of certain subscription-based information technology arrangements that were previously classified as operating expenses.
+The adoption of the new guidance had no financial impact to the Town's financial statements for the year ended July 31, 2023.